foundryvtt/dnd5e/wiki/Enrichers.md

 For a format like shown in many places through 5e releases, you can use the `average` flag to auto-calculate the average.
 Typing `[[/damage 2d6 fire average]]` or `[[/damage 2d6 fire average=true]]` will result in `"7 ([2d6]) fire"`.
 If for some reason the system cannot automatically calulate the average or you wish to display something different, you can enter a custom value that will be displayed.
 So `[[/damage 2d6kh fire average=5]]` will display `"5 (2d6kh) fire"`.

 The formula can also include formula values that will be evaluated before the damage is displayed in the condition.
-If you wanted to add a feature to a monster that includes its modifier in a damage roll, you might write `[[/damage 1d6 + @abilities.dex.mod slashing]]` and it will be parsed using whatever dexterity modifier is on the actor that owns the item. **Note:** Any values entered in the formula will be resolved based on the stats of the owner of the item, not who ultimately performs the roll.
+If you wanted to add a feature to a monster that includes its modifier in a damage roll, you might write `[[/damage 1d6 + @abilities.dex.mod slashing]]` and it will be parsed using whatever dexterity modifier is on the actor that owns the item.

+> [!Note]
+> Any values entered in the formula will be resolved based on the stats of the owner of the item, not who ultimately performs the roll.